miguel-bm/naturalchain/README.md

 ## Features

 NaturalChain extends [LangChain](https://github.com/hwchase17/langchain).
-It uncludes tools includes that allow an AI agent to:
+It uncludes tools that allow an AI agent to:

 - Utilize the full JSON-RPC API from an EVM-compatible chain.
 - Sign transactions